 Teachers have the authority and responsibility to maintain discipline in their classrooms.
 School district and classroom discipline policies have been established and will be consistently enforced.
-The faculty at Dormont Elementary School utilize the "Progressive Discipline" classroom management format.
+The faculty of Myrtle Ave.
+Elementary School utilizes the "Progressive Discipline" classroom management format.
 Students are rewarded for following classroom, playground, lunch hour, and general school rules.
 If students choose to break these rules, a set of consequences will be issued for each infraction.
 While somewhat similar, each teacher's classroom plan may differ slightly with age group and type of class.
-Serious infractions of school rules will be handled on an individual basis with the caregiver being contacted.
+Serious infractions of school rules will be handled on an individual basis with the parents being contacted.
 If a teacher issues a behavior referral form, a copy of the major infraction is sent home.
-Caregivers are encouraged to discuss the circumstances with their child, along with any consequences received.
+Parents are encouraged to discuss the circumstances with their child, along with any consequences received.